Introduction

 After the test is created we need to create a load test scenario from the “Load Test Scenario” tab, by clicking on the “Create Load Test Scenario” button.

 It will navigate to the “Load Test Scenario – Configuration Page”.
-There you can set the number of concurrent virtual users and add the tests which will be executed with the load test.
+There you can set the number of concurrent virtual users and add the tests that will be executed with the load test.

 After the test is added it will display a script name, the number of steps, virtual users, etc. You can also select the server location and change the number of users.
 In this case, leave the default values.

 In the Load Configuration section, you can set up the load.
-You can choose between the “Duration Based” and “Iteration Based” test.
+You can choose between the “Duration Based” and “Iteration Based” tests.

 In the “Duration Based” we can set the time of test run in minutes, while if we use “Iteration Based” the test will finish when each user will perform the specified number of iterations.